nanaimi/HoleDet/README.md

 : This should be true if you already have a pcd file of your floor plan.
 If this is false the pipeline will create it for the next use
 - *use_gaze*
   : True if you want to use the optional gaze and trajectory data.
-This makes the pipeline a lot slower
+This makes the pipeline a lot slower, but incorporates gaze data into the scoring mechanism
 - *input*
-: The path to all the inputs file.
+  : The path to all the input file.
 If you use the example data this should not change
 - *poisson_depth*
 : The depth of the poisson reconstruction of the mesh
 - *normal_search_radius*